Katie's Story

 Domaine Jones started out with a wine making philosophy to which we’ve stuck - to vinify the vineyards separately, rather than mixing, so we know the quality coming from each.

-This method requires a lot of space, so we’ve bought something that has it in abundance, an old train shed
+This method requires a lot of space, so we bought something that has it in abundance, an old train shed

-Closed in 1935, this much-loved local landmark, once renovated, is to have a new lease of life as our winery.
+Closed in 1935, this much-loved local landmark, once renovated, was given a new lease of life as our winery.

 And a high-security one at that, given the spiteful vandalism we suffered in 2013 when we lost our entire white wine production.